mezzomondo/sghh-zip/README.md

 ## sghh-zip
-How to create a zip archive passing a folder name as a command line parameter
+How to create a zip archive passing a folder name as a command line parameter in Haskell

 Even this apparenly easy task involves many complex language constructs